aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 **Spelunking is** the cost of **digging through the existing software**, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
 Making such changes is **costly and risky** because it introduces inadvertent defects.

 A carefully thoughtful architecture **mitigates these costs**.
-Separating the system into components, and isolating those components through stable interfaces illuminates the pathways for future features and **reduces the risks** of inadvertent breakage.
+Separating the system into components, and isolating those components through stable interfaces **illuminates the pathways** for future features and **reduces the risks** of inadvertent breakage.

 #### KEEPING OPTIONS OPEN

 Keep software soft.
 The softness depends on how the components are formed and interconnected.

 The way you keep software soft is to leave as **many options open** as possible, for as **long** as possible.
-What are these options?
-They are the details that do not matter.
+These options are the details that do not matter.

-A system can be decomposed into two major elements – policy and details:
+A **system** can be decomposed into **two major elements** – policy and details:

 - **Policy** contains the **true value** of the system, it embodies BR and procedures.
 - **Details enable** humans, developers and other systems **to communicate with the policy**, but that **do not impact** the behavior of the **policy** at all.
 Details include DBs, servers, frameworks, communication protocols, etc.